hljeong/cs111-notes/notes.md

   - need better modularity

 ## what's wrong with fuction call modularity for apps
-- too much pain to change implemetation
+- too much pain to change implementation
 - too much pain to reuse parts of os in other apps
 - too much pain to run simultaneous apps
 - too much pain to recover from faults